avduda/password-checker/README.md

 - we only send to the API the first 5 characters from the hashed string, and retain on our machines the rest of the characters in the hashed string.
 - the API will return all the hashes it has in the dictionary of previously hacked passwords, that match the 5 characters that we sent (plus, how many times the passwords have been hacked)
 - we calculate on our machine whether the rest of the characters in our hashed password (that we didn't send to the API) match with any of the hashes from API's response.

+Run the program like this (with any number of passwords to check as parameters):

+python3 main.py your_password1 your_password2 your_password3